7q1/Usernames-Generator/README.md

-# Password-Generator
+# Usernames-Generator
-Passwords OR Users generator for checkers.
+Usernames OR Passowords generator.

 <h5>-> Choose how many password to generate, Also limit the length of password character.</h5>
 <h5>-> Script will Auto-Create .txt file in desktop with the generated lists after finishing.</h5>